cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ### Getting the human data
 You should have the following directories in your `~/Documents/` :

-* `SRS_fastq`: it contains all fastq files
+* `SRS_fastq`: it contains all the fastq files
 * `SRS_bwa_bam_files`: it contains all the final short-reads alignments for the five human samples as well as the reference sequence

-You will use these files throughout the practical sessions.
+You will use these files throughout the practical sessions of days1-3.

 ## Assess the quality of the data using FastQC
 [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)